iwo-szapar/vibe-working-solopreneur/projects/dominic-csharp-app/tasks.md

 ## Notes

+- Use `/learn` to document completed work in memory/episodic/ after finishing tasks
-- Use `context-snapshots/` for task context if approaching conversation limit
+- Use @-mentions to restore task context in new conversations
 - Review and update this file at least weekly
 - Don't be afraid to delete tasks that are no longer relevant
 - Celebrate completed tasks - you're making progress!